A Complete Beginner's Guide To Cannabis Edibles

 However, it is entirely possible to have an uncomfortable experience with edible cannabis.

-An “overdose” on cannabis edibles will not cause you serious harm, though it might make for several hours of discomfort.
+An “overdose” on edibles will not cause you serious harm, though it might make for several hours of discomfort.

 - Paranoia and anxiety